xoredtwice/web3.gov/README.md

 This text appears to be an excerpt from an academic paper discussing the concept of liquid democracy and its implications, particularly focusing on the challenges related to ballot secrecy.
 Liquid democracy is a voting system where voters have the option to delegate their vote to another person, potentially creating a chain of delegated votes.
 The paper explores the nuances of this system in the context of governmental elections and referendums, assuming the use of online voting mechanisms.

-Liquid Democracy Overview:

-The paper introduces liquid democracy as a system allowing vote delegation, potentially suitable for direct democracies with frequent referendums.
++ __Liquid Democracy Overview__: The paper introduces liquid democracy as a system allowing vote delegation, potentially suitable for direct democracies with frequent referendums.
 It distinguishes liquid democracy from traditional delegative democracy, noting its increased attention since the late 2000s, particularly among technologists.

-Challenges with Ballot Secrecy:
++ __Practical Applications and Experiments__: The text references various implementations and experiments with liquid democracy, such as Liquid Feedback, Google Votes, and blockchain-based solutions.
+It notes the relatively low usage of vote delegation in these systems and highlights the need for further study in this area.

-A major focus of the paper is the issue of maintaining ballot secrecy in a liquid democracy.
++ __Challenges with Ballot Secrecy__: A major focus of the paper is the issue of maintaining ballot secrecy in a liquid democracy.
 This includes the challenges of delegation cycles, unexpected delegations, and accountability of delegates, all of which can impact voter privacy and the integrity of the voting process.
-Assumptions for Analysis:

-The paper bases its analysis on several assumptions, including the use of online voting, a two-phase voting process (delegation and voting phases), and the potential for multiple concurrent referendums.
++ __Assumptions for Analysis__: The paper bases its analysis on several assumptions, including the use of online voting, a two-phase voting process (delegation and voting phases), and the potential for multiple concurrent referendums.
-Delegation Cycles and Their Impact:

-The paper discusses the problem of delegation cycles (where voters inadvertently form a closed loop of delegations) and how they might be detected or prevented.
++ __Delegation Cycles and Their Impact__: The paper discusses the problem of delegation cycles (where voters inadvertently form a closed loop of delegations) and how they might be detected or prevented.
 It also addresses the implications of such cycles on the coercion-resistance of the voting system.
-Handling Unexpected Delegations:

-The issue of voters receiving unexpected delegations is raised, along with the potential privacy implications of systems designed to inform voters about the weight of their delegated votes.
++ __Handling Unexpected Delegations__: The issue of voters receiving unexpected delegations is raised, along with the potential privacy implications of systems designed to inform voters about the weight of their delegated votes.
-Accountability of Delegates:

-The paper explores the balance between maintaining delegate accountability and protecting voter privacy, noting the challenges in designing a system that achieves both objectives.
++ __Accountability of Delegates__: The paper explores the balance between maintaining delegate accountability and protecting voter privacy, noting the challenges in designing a system that achieves both objectives.
-Concluding Remarks:

-The paper concludes that defining the ideal functionality of a liquid democracy system, especially regarding ballot secrecy, is a complex and crucial research question.
++ __Concluding Remarks__: The paper concludes that defining the ideal functionality of a liquid democracy system, especially regarding ballot secrecy, is a complex and crucial research question.
 It suggests that this question needs thorough consideration before proposing new liquid democracy designs.
-Practical Applications and Experiments:

-The text references various implementations and experiments with liquid democracy, such as Liquid Feedback, Google Votes, and blockchain-based solutions.
-It notes the relatively low usage of vote delegation in these systems and highlights the need for further study in this area.